 A tax cliff occurs when a small change in benefits or income can trigger a large change in your tax status.
 This can happen either by losing a tax deduction or credit or by applying new forms of taxes.

 Tips for Handling Taxes

 - Consider talking to a financial advisor about avoiding a tax or benefit cliff.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now

 - An online tax calculator can give you a quick estimate of what your taxes are.
 Also, be sure to learn about tax credits, a benefit that can lower your tax bill dollar-for-dollar.